 The Guidelines provide that the Board should have a majority of independent directors.
 It is the policy of the Corporation that two-thirds of the members of the Board shall be independent.
-The Board is currently comprised of seven members, six of whom are "independent directors" within the meaning of the National Instrument.
-The six independent directors are currently Donald K. Johnson, David Appel, Sean Morrison, Karen Basian, Susan Doniz and Hon.
-James Moore.
-The remaining director, David Ingram, has a material relationship with the Corporation as he acted as President and Chief Executive Officer of the Corporation until December 31, 2018.
-Subsequently, David Ingram has assumed the role of Executive Chairman as part of the Corporation's succession plan announced on April 2, 2018.
-As a result, David Ingram is not considered to be independent within the meaning of the National Instrument.
+The Board is currently comprised of nine members, seven of whom are "independent directors" within the meaning of the National Instrument.
+The seven independent directors are currently Donald K. Johnson, David Appel, Sean Morrison, Karen Basian, Susan Doniz, Hon.
+James Moore and Tara Deakin.
+The remaining directors, David Ingram and Jason Mullins, have a material relationship with the Corporation as David Ingram acted as President and Chief Executive Officer of the Corporation until December 31, 2018 and subsequently, assumed the role of Executive Chairman as part of the Corporation's succession plan announced on April 2, 2018 and Jason Mullins is currently the President and Chief Executive Officer of the Corporation.
+As a result, David Ingram and Jason Mullins are not considered to be independent within the meaning of the National Instrument.